 Norwood is a somewhat ethnically-diverse town.
 The people who call Norwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Norwood residents report their race to be White, followed by Asian.
 Important ancestries of people in Norwood include Italian, English, German, and French .

 The most common language spoken in Norwood is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Portuguese.